 - K. Shift Differential.
-Regular full-time employees working evening and night shifts shall receive differential pay of fifty cents (50¢) per hour.
+Regular full-time employees working evening and night shifts shall receive differential pay of one dollar (\$1.00) per hour.
 Shift differential shall be paid for any shift starting at 2:00 p.m. or later and before 6:00 a.m. - L. Call Back Pay/Weekend Work.
-Employees who are called in to work or who are required to work on the weekend (other than regular scheduled rotation plan) shall be compensated for the time worked at one and one-half (11⁄2) times their straight time hourly rate provided, however, that such employees shall be paid for a minimum of two (2) hours for each occasion. - M. Standby Compensation.
-The employee shall receive one dollar and fifty cents (\$1.50) per hour as standby compensation for those hours the employee is assigned to standby duty and required to carry a County device (or as mutually agreed upon by the County and employee to be contracted by personal phone in lieu of carrying the County device) and make themself available during non-working hours as described above. - N. After Hours Consultation.
+Employees who are called in to work or who are required to work on the weekend (other than regular scheduled rotation plan) shall be compensated for the time worked at one and one-half (11⁄2) times their straight time hourly rate provided, however, that such employees shall be paid for a minimum of three (3) hours for each occasion. - M. Standby Compensation.
+The employee shall receive two dollars and three cents (\$2.03) per hour as standby compensation for those hours the employee is assigned to standby duty and required to carry a County device (or as mutually agreed upon by the County and employee to be contracted by personal phone in lieu of carrying the County device) and make themself available during non-working hours as described above. - N. After Hours Consultation.
 Employees who take a phone call outside of their regular work schedule and are not assigned to be on standby shall be paid at their regular rate of pay in fifteen (15)-minute increments.
-If a person giving advice by phone talks for less than fifteen (15) minutes, he or she shall be paid for fifteen (15) minutes.
-If a person giving advice by phone talks for twenty-five (25) minutes, he or she shall be paid for thirty (30) minutes, etc. Multiple calls less than fifteen (15) minutes between the end of the first (1st) and beginning of the second (2nd) (or more) call(s) will be considered one (1) call.
+If a person giving advice by phone talks for less than fifteen (15) minutes, they shall be paid for fifteen (15) minutes.
+If a person giving advice by phone talks for twenty-five (25) minutes, they shall be paid for thirty (30) minutes, etc. Multiple calls less than fifteen (15) minutes between the end of the first (1st) and beginning of the second (2nd) (or more) call(s) will be considered one (1) call.